gperon/scala/README.md

 scala
 =====

+scala exercise from
-scala exercuse from "SCALA for the Impatient"
+"SCALA for the Impatient"
+Cay S. Horstmann
+Addison-Wesley
+2012